mweel1/usa_high_level/USA-Internet/content-moderation/index.md

 - Even if rules are clearly defined, enforcement and monitoring across various content providers is difficult.
 - Content providers face significant infrastructure and resource costs to comply with governmental regulations.
 This hinders startups and limits public access to diverse, innovative content.

-The United States Content Filtering System offers a solution by providing services and applications to content providers, enabling them to approve content both while hosting a site and during the content posting process.
+The United States Content Filtering System offers a solution by providing services and applications to content providers, enabling them to check content.

 Phase one of this initiative will focus on providing infrastructure and services for a music video platform.
 Once the system is operational for music videos, it will be expanded to cover all types of websites, including social media, video, news, and other content platforms on the United States Internet.